tabreturn/tabreturn.github.io/_posts/2020-11-01-a_quick_intro_to_blender_creative_coding--part_3_of_3.md

 <bpy_collection[3], BlendDataObjects>
 ```

 Recall that the `bpy_collection[3]` part indicates there are three objects---a camera, cube, and a light (Figure 3.2).
-If you added or removed anything from the scene, the `3` will change to reflect the total number of objects.
+If you added or removed anything from the scene, the `3` changes to reflect the total number of objects.

 <figure>
   <img src="{{ site.url }}/img/aqitbcc03/scripting-basics-addressing-objects-outliner.png" class="fullwidth" />